dannyhope/uxbrighton/2014/why.md

 **So let&#8217;s think about how attending UX Brighton 2014 can benefit your employer as well as you…**

-**Gathering ideas**: keep abreast of the latest thinking and differing views from a mix of academic and commercial experts on a range of user experience related topic.
+**Gathering ideas**: Keep abreast of the latest thinking and differing views from a mix of academic and commercial experts on a range of user experience related topics.

 **Sharing knowledge**: Share what you learn at UX Brighton 2014 with colleagues after the event by writing a company blog post, internal report or putting together a presentation.

 **Network**: Build relationships, broaden perspectives, make connections with others in the UX field.
 UX Brighton attracts delegates from a wide range of organisations as well as being geographically diverse.
 There are plenty of networking opportunities during the day, as well as later at the after party.

 **Invigorating passion**: Often a short work trip away from the office can re-energize you.
-Delegates are often charged up to try a new technique, idea, or approach that company can benefit from.
+Delegates are often charged up to try a new technique, idea, or approach that your company can benefit from.

 **Meet potential new hires**: If you&#8217;re looking to employ a UXer, it&#8217;s a great way to find people that you can recruit into the team.
 You could even set up informal interviews in one of the quieter spots of the Foyer bar at the Corn Exchange.